COVID-19 Recession - No Sign Of A Recovery; The iM-Weekly Unemployment Monitor: Update 6/25/2020

 A truer picture of the employment situation is extracted from the Unemployment Insurance Weekly Claims (UIWC) report.

-Monitoring of the weekly insured unemployed can provide early indication of recovery from the COVID-19 crisis.
+Monitoring of the weekly insured unemployed can provide an early indication of recovery from the COVID-19 crisis.

 No meaningful economic recovery is identified yet from the current UIWC report.